THE DISHARMONIOUS SOCIETY:

 Restoring Human Contact with Nature

-Our unnatural way of life is here to stay.
-Civilization is not going to devolve back into some form of preindustrial lifestyle, because that is not what people want.
+Our technology-based world is here to stay.
+Civilization is not going to devolve back into some form of preindustrial way of life, because that is not what people want.
 Yet in a world where the simple pleasures of happiness and satisfaction are in short supply, the thirst for change is strong.
-By carefully exploring, analyzing, and comprehending our human natures—and by understanding the changes in modern culture that have stifled and frustrated our natural human needs—modern society could succeed in charting a path to the creation of new cultural traditions—and will begin to restore the harmony that once existed between human nature and the brave new technological world that humanity now calls home.
+By carefully exploring, analyzing, and comprehending our human natures—and by understanding the changes in modern culture that have stifled and frustrated our natural human needs—modern society could succeed in charting a path to the creation of new cultural traditions.
+Only then will we begin to restore the harmony that has been lost between human nature and the brave new technological world that humanity now calls home.